elkcityhazard/andrew-mccall-hugo/content/blog/2026/01/obs-studio-fix-pipewire-with-nvidia-and-intel-graphics-on-niri-and-wayland/index.md

 description: "I have strugged to get OBS Studio and Pipewire working to capture my screen on Arch Linux, Wayland, Niri, using Intel iGPU and Nvidia.
 Here is how I solved the problem."
 summary: "Incomplete EGL implementation and linear buffer import issues with Nvidia causes issues with pipewire and screen casting in dual gpu configurations.
+This causes OBS Studio to capture a
+\"black screen\" with Niri.
 The solution is to use Nvidia as the render device with Niri."
 publishDate: '2026-01-25T11:13:57-05:00'
 updateDate:  '2026-01-25T11:13:57-05:00'
 images: ['/images/twitter-card.png']